-Citizens for Nuclear Technology sponsors, co-sponsors, or contributes to a variety of public events and information meetings.
-CNTA sponsored events a vital part of the mission of our organization.
+Citizens for Nuclear Technology sponsors, co-sponsors, or contributes to a variety of public events and informational meetings.
+CNTA sponsored events are a vital part of the mission of our organization.
 Our events have the purpose of education, networking, and fundraising.

 The Annual Edward Teller Lecture and Banquet (also referred to as the Teller Lecture) is an event hosted by CNTA with the goal to reach out to the public and members.
 The event includes a reception, dinner, and lecturer who speaks on relevant nuclear topics.
-There are also many awards given out at this event including the Robert Maher Memorial Scholarship and the Distinguished Scientist Award.
+There are also many awards given out at this event including the Robert Maher Memorial Scholarship, the Distinguished Scientist Award, and the Nuclear Service Award.

-The Annual Golf Tournament is put on by the Golf Tournament Committee with the goal of raising money to support CNTA’s various efforts to pursue our mission, vision, and value.
+The Annual Charity Golf Tournament is put on by the Golf Tournament Committee with the goal of raising money to support CNTA’s many educational and outreach activities.

 The Savannah River Safety Summit is a day-long event that features a welcome address, a keynote speaker, 4 sessions focused on nuclear safety and transportation, a Safety Expo with networking opportunities, door prizes, and more.